Sangee-24/Zero-Delay/readme.md

 # 1. Clone the repository
 git clone https://github.com/Sangee-24/ZeroDelay.git

-# 2. Create .env file in you backend Directory
+# 2. Create .env file in backend Directory
 # Create a .env file with the following
 # DATABASE_URL=your_mongodb_uri
 # JWT_SECRET=your_jwt_secret